 Play Around with Some Emojis

-Don’t be afraid to experiment with emojis.
+Don’t be afraid to experiment with emojis when you create Instagram captions.
 Even you’re not a big fan of them yourself, you can’t deny that they attract the eye when scrolling through your news feed.
 There’s something about them that just makes them jump out at you – and they’re guaranteed to be doing attract some people to your content too.

 If you’re aiming to be super light and playful with your content, you can also use emojis to replace entire words in your captions.
 This makes your text shorter but also leans toward an element of gamification (users actually have to think about your text while reading it if there’s a tiny bit of code to decipher).